britive/onboarding/session-recording/README.md

 # Session recording

-These examples cover session recording features for SSH and rDP sessions curated by Britive access broker.
+These examples cover session recording features for SSH and RDP sessions curated by Britive Access Broker.

 ## Background

-This example uses Britive access broker and Apache Guacamole to achieve proxied user session into servers and allows for video recording of the user session.
-The sessions curated by Britive are short-lived and does nto require user to install any special tools or copying credentials.
-The credential rotation is compeltely handled by Britive access broker.
+This example uses Britive Access Broker and Apache Guacamole to achieve proxied user session into servers and allows for video recording of the user session.
+These sessions are curated by Britive, are short-lived, and do not require end users to install any special tools or to copy credentials -- the credential rotation is handled entirely by Britive Access Broker.

+Traditional remote access tools often run as a local client application, however, the Guacamole client requires nothing more than a modern web browser when accessing one of the served protocols, such as RDP/SSH/VNC.

-Apache Guacamole’s proxy service, called guacd, is the core backend component responsible for brokering remote desktop sessions between users and target systems.
-Unlike traditional remote access tools that run directly in a client application, Guacamole uses guacd to handle protocols like RDP, VNC, and SSH, and then streams the session over the web using HTML5.
-This proxy receives connection requests from the Guacamole web frontend and manages the actual protocol communication, abstracting it into a format that browsers can render.
-By separating the frontend (web application) from the backend (guacd), Guacamole enables secure, clientless remote access through a browser without plugins.
+Apache Guacamole’s `guacd` service, is the backend component responsible for proxying remote sessions between the Guacamole web interface and target systems.
+The `guacd` proxy handles the actual protocol communication and exposes the connection to the Guacamole web application.

+By separating the frontend (web application) from the backend (`guacd`), Guacamole enables secure, clientless remote access through a browser without any additional plugins.

 ## [example_user.json](user.json)